thegenemyers/FASTK/README.md

 A P-file contains compressed profiles.
 The sequence of a profile is given by the first count followed by the first forward difference to each successive count as these are expected to be small integers that will compress well.
-The the first count is encoded in the first one or two bytes, depending on its value, as follows:
+The first count is encoded in the first one or two bytes, depending on its value, as follows:

 ```